Fee Schedule and Payment

 Methods of Payment

-Fees may be paid by check, money order, cash, debit or credit card in person (at the Business Office, 25 W. Home St.); online through ePAY; or by mail (check or money order only).
+Fees may be paid by check, money order, cash, debit or credit card in person (at the Business Office, 25 W. Home Street); online through ePAY; or by mail (check or money order only).
 Payments must be received by the established payment due date.
-Otterbein University accepts Visa, MasterCard, and Discover.
+Otterbein University accepts Visa, Mastercard, and Discover.

 Fall Semester 2018: August 1, 2018